12 Days of Xmas

 Today's advent gift is...

-Today is the day of the Moscow Ballet's Christmas Special livestream: the Nutcracker Ballet, replete with all the bells and whistles.
-This year's turnout promises to be just as stunning, with the very real possibility of allowing greater accessibility (internet) and better views (there are no cheap seats!) despite performing to an empty theater.
+Today we offer the online recording of the 2025 premier of Imperial Classical Ballet's Christmas Special: the Nutcracker Ballet, replete with all the bells and whistles.
+This year's turnout promises to be just as stunning, with the very real possibility of allowing greater accessibility (internet) and better views (there are no cheap seats!).
 Feel free to dress up or down.
-And you don't have to wait till intermission to use the restroom/wait in line!We'll get a chance to personally chat with the performers at 9:00 AM and again right before the ballet at 4:30 PM.
-The Q&A session will be recorded, so if you don't get a chance to wake up (I know I'll be sleeping through at least one of them), don't sweat it.
-The holidays are for relaxing/being happy.
+And you don't have to wait till intermission to use the restroom/wait in line!You've undoubtedly enjoyed the Nutcracker many times over the years, but each performance brings its own unique interpretation.
+What's your takeaway of this one?---本日は、インペリアル・クラシカル・バレエによる

 LINK